Business routes of Interstate 75 in Michigan: Bay City

 When the state highway system was first signposted in 1919, the north–south highway through Bay City was part of the original M-10, and the east–west highway was numbered as part of M-20.
 When the United States Numbered Highway System was created in 1926, M-10 became part of US 23, although it was routed on the western side of the Saginaw River.
 The highway was rerouted to the eastern side of the river in 1929.
 By early 1941, US 23 was rerouted to cross the Saginaw River on the southern side of Bay City, and the former routing along Washington Avenue and Midland Street through downtown was renumbered Bus.
 US 23.
 When the I-75/US 10/US 23 freeway bypass west of Bay City opened in late 1961, the former routing of US 23 was replaced by M-13 and the former Bus.
 US 23, including connections along the former routing of M-47 southwest and M-20 west of Bay City, were redesignated as BL I-75.
-The BL I-75 designation lasted until 1971 when southern half of BL I-75 was removed, converting the business loop into a business spur; the southern section was renumbered as part of an M-84 extension, and BS I-75 would then run along the section concurrent with M-25 only.
+The BL I-75 designation lasted until 1971 when the southern half of BL I-75 was removed, converting the business loop into a business spur; the southern section was renumbered as part of an M-84 extension, and BS I-75 would then run along the section concurrent with M-25 only.